BIRTH ASSISTANT EDUCATION & MIDWIFERY SUPPORT

 Are your birth assistants approved for CABC Birth Centers?

 Yes!
 Our Birth Assistant Basics Course is approved by the Commission for the Accreditation of Birth Centers.
-We offer a certificate that Birth Centers can hold on file for site visits.
+We offer a certificate that birth centers can hold on file for site visits.

 What have others said about taking this course?